Using dashboard

 Dashboard gives you an overall overview of you recent API activity.
 You can check:

 - number of all requests your dapp made,

 You also have an overview of your deployed ledgers and most importantly, your current credit balance.

 To use the Dashboard, you need an existing Ethereum address to manage your ledgers.
-The wallet needs to be handled by either Metamask bridge or Bitski wallet.
+The wallet needs to be handled by either Metamask bridge.
 So if you don't have any, you first have to create one.
-Once your client of choice is ready, you can login to the dashboard.
+Once your client is ready, you can login to the dashboard.

 In each case you'll be asked to sign a signature request.
 At this point no funds are required; it's just a decentralized way to login into the dashboard with your personal wallet.
 So just hit the

 Sign button.
 No email or passwords needed.
 Neat!
 Blockchain's dope.

 You can get top up your balance easily through

 Deposit credits button in a balance window.
 Read more about getting credits in the guide here.
 Bellow credits you have a graph that shows costs you spent per day.

 Unused credits can be easily be withdrawn too.
 Note that they will be converted into ZXC tokens, since credit dapp tokens are only available and usable inside the 0xcert API environment.